TotallyInformation/web-components/docs/README.md

 ## Components

+Each of the components that are in any form of usable state have a [test/demo page](https://wc.totallyinformation.net/tests/index.html), click on the link to see them.

 ### Usable

 While these are certainly fully usable in their current form, they may still continue to evolve, possibly fairly dramatically.